agata-sm/6257_shRNAscreen/training-3iii2023.md

 screen
 ```

 A new terminal appears.
-You can start a process in it, disconnect from it, then reconnect at any time.
+You can start a process in it, disconnect from it, then reconnect at any time (`screen -r`).

 To start a new screen press `Ctrl-a`, then `c`.
 To run the pipeline: